3 minute read

 How can technology be used for instant assessment?

-Here are just some of the ways that edtech can be used to aid learning and assessment in the classroom:
+Here are just some of the ways edtech can be used to aid learning and assessment in the classroom:

 Increase flexibility